 The Victoria State Emergency Service (VICSES) has a wide range of roles which includes planning for and responding to floods.
 More than 5,500 volunteers provide this response across the state.

-VICSES provides advice on how best to respond during a flood, including advice on what to do when flooding has begun, what to do when you leave your property and what will happen if you become isolated.
+VICSES provides advice on what to do during floods, including advice on what to do when flooding has begun, what to do when you leave your property and what will happen if you become isolated.

 VICSES also provides current emergency information on flood and storm events.